 So why do Stand up comedy performances at corporate events cost what they do?
-Besides supply and demand (more popular comedians can charge higher rates).
+Besides supply and demand (more popular comedians can charge higher rates.)
+It all comes down to one question.
 What budget do you have?
 This often determines the level of comedian you will get.

 Although my corporate fees have pretty much remained the same for many years, I’m often asked what my fee is?
 Or clients say: ‘Wow you guys are expensive!’
 The factors to take into account vary.
 Do you want your MC to have basic knowledge of your product or service?
 Are they there to do time-keeping and introduce guest speakers?